redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD4-duplication.markdown

 >More duplication is harder to eliminate

 So you have to wait for **exactly** three duplications and check what's going on.

+### Hint: Eliminate obvious duplication and don't wait to get more of it.

 ## Handle duplication with parameterized tests